commons-teaching/SBL.20004.2024/docs/mapp_project_00050/mapp_batch_00109/report/SBL20004_group1_report.md

 After filtering with MzMine, the amount of features could be reduced to 4436.
 The feature list can be found [here](https://github.com/commons-teaching/SBL.20004.2024/blob/main/docs/mapp_project_00050/mapp_batch_00109/results/mzmine/mapp_batch_00109_quant.csv).

 ### Statistical analyses
 Statistical analyses were performed by the supervisor.
 On figure 1 you can find a heatmap of the significant features present in the plant samples.
 You can clearly see that the componds produced by the control plants (pink) are different that from the directy treated plants (red).
-The indirecty treated plants show similar pattern as the control for circa half of the componds, and similar to the directly treated for the second half.
+The indirecty treated plants (yellow) show similar pattern as the control for circa half of the componds, and similar to the directly treated for the second half.

 ![heatmap](https://github.com/commons-teaching/SBL.20004.2024/blob/main/docs/mapp_project_00050/mapp_batch_00109/report/pictures/heatmap.png)
 ![heatmap legend](https://github.com/commons-teaching/SBL.20004.2024/blob/main/docs/mapp_project_00050/mapp_batch_00109/report/pictures/heatmap_legend.png)
 > Figure 1: Heatmap of the significant features present in the plant samples.
+Red = direct treatment, yellow = indirect treatment, pink = control.

 Figure 2 is a treemap chart of the class of compond that was identified.
 In yellow are the feature that are found more in the treated plants, and in gray the ones that are more present in the controls
 ![treemap](https://github.com/commons-teaching/SBL.20004.2024/blob/main/docs/mapp_project_00050/mapp_batch_00109/report/pictures/treemap.png)